EDITORIAL MATTERS:

 by Jonathan David Morris

 George Bush needs help.
 Fast.
-And I'm going to give it to him.
+And I'm going to give it

 FULL STORY